National Roads Authority

 County councils remain responsible for local and regional roads, as well as various tasks like setting speed limits.
 The NRA, meanwhile, was responsible for the planning, maintenance and construction of National Primary Routes and National Secondary Routes as well as establishing safety measures.
 Ireland's national road network consists of 2739 km of National Primary Routes and 2676 km of National Secondary Routes.

 The body also plays an environmental and archaeological role as part of the road building programme, publishing an archaeology magazine, seanda, since 2006.
 Since 2007 it has managed the eToll toll payment interoperability system operated by Egis Projects.

 The NRA was headed by a chief executive officer (CEO) who reported to the NRA's board which in turn reported to the Minister for Transport.
 There were four departmental heads who reported to the CEO: the Head of Finance and Administration, the Head of Engineering Operations, the Head of PPP (Public Private Partnerships), Strategic Planning and Commercial Operations and the Head of Corporate Affairs and Professional Services.

 In the previous decade, the NRA was mainly concerned with the extensive expansion of Ireland's motorway network under the National Development Plan (NDP).
 The Transport 21 element of the NDP involved improvements to Ireland's transport networks including its roads.
 The NRA was responsible for making major improvements to key roads, especially the Major Inter-Urban Routes.
 These routes were the N1/M1 (Dublin - north of Dundalk), the N4/M4/N6/M6 (Dublin - Kinnegad-Galway), the N7/M7 (Dublin-Limerick), the N8/M8 (Portlaoise-Cork) and the N9/M9 (near Naas-Waterford).

 Major improvements were also made to many other national primary and national secondary routes, most notably the Atlantic Corridor routes (N15, N17, N18, N20, N24, N25) and the N11/M11 (Dublin - Wexford).

+Legal case

+In the contract award procedure for the construction of the Dundalk Western Bypass motorway, which commenced with a call for interest issued in 2001, failure by the National Roads Authority to notify an unsuccessful bidding consortium, Eurolink, that they would not be appointed as construction contractor gave rise to a legal case raised in the European Court of Justice (ECJ) in 2008.
+The court ruled that Ireland's transposition of the EU directives on public works contracts, Directives 93/37 and 89/665 as amended, into Irish law was flawed.
+Order 84A of the Rules of the Superior Courts was amended as a result of the ECJ ruling.